-iRMX 86 SYSTEM PROGRAMMER'S REFERENCE MANUAL
+1RMX 86 SYSTEM PROGRAMMER'S REFERENCE MANUAL

 This manual describes aspects of the iRMX 86 Operating System that should be used only within extensions of the iRMX 86 Operating System.
-If these features are used by application software that has not been incorporated into the Operating System, your application system will not be compatible with future releases of the iRMX 86 Operating System.
-Also, readers of the iRMX 86 SYSTEM PROGRAMMER'S REFERENCE MANUAL must be familiar with the information presented in the iRMX 86 NUCLEUS, TERMINAL HANDLER, AND DEBUGGER REFERENCE MANUAL and the iRMX 86 I/O SYSTEM AND LOADER REFERENCE MANUAL.
+If these features are used by application software that has not been incorporated into the Operating System, your application system might not be compatible with future releases of the iRMX 86 Operating System.